dkleftogi/AmpliSolve/README.md

 PATH=$PATH:/write/your/dir/to/AmpliSolve/source_codes
 ```

+## Licence

+This project is licenced under the the Educational Community License, Version 2.0.
+You may not use this file except in compliance with the License.
+You may obtain a copy of the License at https://opensource.org/licenses/ECL-2.0

-## Contact me
+## Contact

 If you face any compilation problems, issues with dependencies, versions and so on, or you found bugs please contact me at dimitrios DOT kleftogiannis AT icr DOT ac DOT uk

-I would also appreciate hearing about how you used this code, improvements that you have made to it.
+We would also appreciate hearing about how you used this code, improvements that you have made to it.